apaige161/apaige161/README.md

 The tutorials I was watching were way over my head, at first.
 I would sleep on certain concepts that would become clear with time.
 This gave me the ability to start my own small personal projects.
 This is where I started to pick up speed.
 Challenge.
 Overcome.
 Repeat.

-### Looking forward
+### Current Project
-Besides from my day job, I am developing a garden planner/tracker.
-I hope to finish a MVP by the end of 2021.
-It does a lot of thing well but it needs some essentials and more polishing.
+Besides from my day job, I am developing an app to show the scratchoff tickets with the best odds.

 ## Main Skills
-HTML, CSS, Javascript/Typescript, angular, node, mongoDb, Software testing, LabVIEW, TestStand github, zenhub
+HTML, CSS, Javascript/Typescript, angular, node, mongoDb, Software testing, LabVIEW, TestStand

 ## Noteable Repos
 -Logic https://github.com/apaige161/tic-tac-toe